aleju/papers/neural-nets/Synthesizing_the_preferred_inputs_for_neurons_in_neural_networks_via_deep_generator_networks.md

       * Blurred the images (with gaussian blur).
     * The DNNs were then trained to classify the "normal" images into 1000 classes and the modified images into 1000 other classes (2000 total).
     * So at the end there were (in the same DNN) neurons reacting strongly to specific classes of unmodified images and other neurons that reacted strongly to specific classes of modified images.
-    * When generating images to maximize activations of specific neurons, the Generator is able to create both modified and unmodified images.
+    * When generating images to maximize activations of specific neurons, the Generator was able to create both modified and unmodified images.
 Though it seemed to have some trouble with blurring.
     * That shows that the generated images probably indeed show what the DNN has learned and not just what G has learned.
   * Uncanonical images
     * The method can sometimes generate uncanonical images (e.g. instead of a full dog just blobs of texture).